If you’ve ever done SEO, you know how good it feels to see your rankings go up.

 These penalties are harder to track because there’s no definitive way of knowing you received one.

-If you find that you’re doing something the algorithm doesn’t like, there’s a good chance you’ve gotten a penalty.
+If you find that you’re doing something the algorithm doesn’t like, there’s a good chance you’ve got a penalty.
 But you also have to think about new penalties.

 If your rankings dropped randomly, check Moz’s handy directory of Google’s algorithm updates to see if there’s a new one at work.